 1. Drink in moderation.

-We would be remiss if we did not first strongly advise our patients to drink in moderation, as heavy drinking has been linked to a number of oral health issues.
-For starters, alcohol abuse is the second highest indicator of your risk for oral cancer.
-Heavy drinkers also have an increased risk of gum disease, which can lead to serious health issues like respiratory illness, heart disease, stroke, and more.
+We would be remiss if we did not first strongly advise our patients to drink in moderation, as heavy drinking has been linked to several oral health issues.
+For starters, alcohol abuse is the second-highest indicator of your risk for oral cancer.
+Heavy drinkers also have an increased risk of gum disease, leading to serious health issues like respiratory illness, heart disease, stroke, and more.
 Drinking too much can also lead to tooth decay (particularly if it results in vomiting) and canker sores.
 Therefore, the CDC recommends that women drink no more than one alcoholic beverage per day, and men drink no more than two alcoholic beverages per day.

 2. Stick to drinks with low sugar content.

-To protect your teeth from tooth decay, it is best to avoid alcoholic beverages with a high sugar content.
+To protect your teeth from tooth decay, it is best to avoid alcoholic beverages with high sugar content.
 This is because the bacteria in your mouth feed on the sugars in these beverages and release harmful acids onto your dental enamel.
-Therefore, you may want to stick to drinks like light beer and gin and tonic which have low acidity level.
-Brut champagne also has a low sugar content.
+Therefore, you may want to stick to drinks like light beer and gin and tonic, which have low acidity levels.
+Brut champagne also has low sugar content.
 By avoiding sugary drinks, you can better avoid the harmful effects of alcohol on your teeth.

 3. Drink light-colored alcoholic beverages through a straw.